7 – 9 February 2022

 Stephen is a bioimage analyst at the University of Bristol’s Wolfson Bioimaging Facility.
 Light microscopy has been the common theme throughout his academic career; prior to obtaining his current position, Stephen completed a PhD focused on the construction of a novel fluorescence-based magnetic tweezers microscope (York) and a postdoc position combining patch clamping techniques with fluorescence microscopy (Bristol).
 These led Stephen to his current position, where he develops custom analysis workflows across a multitude of imaging modalities and research fields for internal and external collaborators.
 It’s this exposure to a wide range of bioimaging problems that motivated his main research interest into development of open-source modularised image analysis tools for Fiji, which allow the rapid construction of pipelines without the need to ‘reinvent the wheel’ on a daily basis.
 Stephen also co-runs a series of image analysis workshops in topics such as ImageJ/Fiji and MATLAB.

 Dr Siân Culley

-Siân is a postdoctoral researcher in Ricardo Henriques’ lab at the MRC Laboratory for Molecular Cell Biology, UCL, working on analytical methods for improving super-resolution fluorescence microscopy.
+Siân is a Royal Society University Research Fellow at King’s College London, working on developing new image analysis methods driven by real biological questions.
+Previously she was a postdoctoral research in Ricardo Henriques’ lab at the MRC Laboratory for Molecular Cell Biology, UCL, working on analytical methods for improving super-resolution fluorescence microscopy.
 Prior to joining Ricardo’s group, she did a PhD in Optical Microscopy and an undergraduate degree in Natural Sciences, both at UCL.
 In addition to research, Siân is also passionate about creating open source teaching material, outreach work, and driving towards better diversity and representation in the microscopy community.